LiangliangNan/PolyFit/ReadMe.md

   - Option 2: Use any IDE that can directly handle CMakeLists files to open the `CMakeLists.txt` in the **root** directory of PolyFit.
 Then you should have obtained a usable project and just build it.
 I recommend using [CLion](https://www.jetbrains.com/clion/) or [QtCreator](https://www.qt.io/product).
-For Windows users: your IDE must set for `x64`.
+For Windows users: your IDE must be set for `x64`.

   - Option 3: Use CMake-Gui to generate project files for your favorite IDE.
 Then load the project to your IDE and build it.
-For Windows users: your IDE must set for `x64`.
+For Windows users: your IDE must be set for `x64`.

   Don't have any experience with C/C++ programming?
 Have a look at [How to build PolyFit step by step](./code/How_to_build.md).